-"filename widthxheight [resolution]" or in C "%s %dx%d %g"
+"filename widthxheight" or in C "%s %dx%d"

 It must include the filename and the canvas' dimensions.
+The filename must be inside double quotes (") if it has spaces.
 Width and height are provided in pixels (note the lowercase "x" between them).
-Resolution is the number of pixels per millimeter; its default value is the screen's resolution.
+Resolution (the number of pixels per millimeter) is always the screen resolution.